Broadband speed – guide to technical terminology

 The actual download and upload speeds that you experience when using the internet will be slower than the access line speed for your line.
 This is because of various factors, including:

-- The Wi-Fi connection between your device and your NOW TV Hub.
+- The Wi-Fi connection between your device and your NOW Broadband Hub.
 Wi-Fi connections can be slowed down by thick walls in your home, other electrical items such as baby monitors or cordless phones, and local congestion if there are a number of connections using the same Wi-Fi channel in your neighbourhood.

 - The number of people that are using the website you’re trying to access.